RafaPolit/moode-spotify-connect-web/README.md

 $ avahi-publish-service TestConnect _spotify-connect._tcp 4000 VERSION=1.0 CPath=/login/_zeroconf
 ```

-I have been running them with:
+In order to run them as a daemon (and prevent having to keep the console open) I have been running them with:

 ```
 $ setsid avahi-publish-service TestConnect _spotify-connect._tcp 4000 VERSION=1.0 CPath=/login/_zeroconf >/dev/null 2>&1
 ```

-To run them as a deamon.
 This can be improved configuring them as services at startup, or, if integrated into moOde Player, run by the Player itself upon demand.
+I'll add further instructions to configure as a service if useful to anyone.
+Leave me a not in the 'issues' section.

 ## Spotify Connect Web